mapbox/mapbox-gl-native/README.md

     export ANDROID_NDK_PATH="/dir/to/android-ndk-r10c"

 Install the Android SDK.
 We recommend doing this by way of [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-The latest versions recommend that place the SDK someplace like `/usr/local/android-sdk-macosx`.
+The latest versions recommend that you place the SDK someplace like `/usr/local/android-sdk-macosx`.

     export ANDROID_HOME="/dir/to/android-sdk-macosx"